 To answer my own question, “No”.
-This is not THE car that killed GM’s oldest division, but it’s certainly one of the reasons Olds went belly-up a decade later.
-You see Oldsmobile was once a cash cow for GM.
+This is not THE car that killed GM’s oldest division, but it’s certainly one of the reasons Oldsmobile went dissolved a decade later.
+You see, Oldsmobile was once a cash cow for GM.
 Its middle position in the GM “step” hierarchy meant that Oldsmobile could compete with both ends of the spectrum.
 Olds could offer Chevrolet levels of equipment with more show, as well as near-Cadillac levels of luxury without the ostentation – and everywhere in between.

 Ninety-Eight sales remained strong through the ‘70s and ‘80s, despite threats such as questionable interior materials, the energy crisis, and two downsizings.
 However, by the late-‘80s, consumers’ automotive tastes were decidedly different than in previous years.
 Opera windows, pillowed velour seating, and total road isolation, qualities that had once made the Ninety-Eight so popular, were falling out of favor.
-Full-size American luxury cars were no longer the ultimate expression of success.
-Instead, younger individuals aspired to BMWs, Mercedes-Benzes, and other foreign “exotics”.
+Full-size American luxury cars were no longer the ultimate expression of success, nor what most hard-working Americans aspired to.
+Instead, both old and young drivers alike, but especially younger individuals, aspired to own cars from European or Japanese premium/luxury brands or SUVs.

-Without that consumer group to target for a future customer base, the Ninety-Eight’s reign seemed threatened.
-It also didn’t help that to an average person, the car’s anonymous shape could easily be mistaken for anything from a Chevrolet Celebrity to an Olds Delta 88 to a Cadillac Sedan deVille (needless to say this hurt Cadillac much more).
+Without that important consumer group to target for a future customer base, the Ninety-Eight’s purpose in life was threatened.
+Adding insult to injury was that with the 1985 redesign, to the average person, the car’s anonymous shape could easily be mistaken for almost anything under the GM umbrella.

 Thankfully, GM recognized this and began designing cars that actually looked different from one another.
 So what became of this scrawny, generic-looking Ninety-Eight?
 Well…